imec-idlab/libschc/README.md

 The current implementation is based on draft-ietf-lpwan-ipv6-static-context-hc-18 (<https://datatracker.ietf.org/doc/draft-ietf-lpwan-ipv6-static-context-hc/18/>), some naming conventions are therefore not in line with the current specification.

+Please keep in mind that the library works, but is still very experimental!

 ## DOCUMENTATION
 ### Configuration
 First copy the configuration file